KSAModding/KSAModding/docs/index.md

 !!! info "IMPORTANT
     The new Wiki is using [Wiki.js](https://js.wiki/), therefore the old wiki is depericated.
-If you wish to still visit it go to [old.ksamodding.wiki](https://old.ksamodding.wiki).
+New Wiki is available here at [ksamodding.wiki](https://ksamodding.wiki).

 # KSA Modding Wiki (Unofficial)